shravanasati/hydra/structures.md

 # Project Structures

-This file shows how the project structure for each language hydra supports looks like.
+This file shows how the project structure for each language hydra supports, looks like.

 ### python